henriquelaureano/henriquelaureano.github.io/index.md

 and likelihood-based methods.
 Besides the theoretical background, I love to analyze data and make pretty and useful visualizations.

-What am I doing right now?
+What else am I doing right now?
 (Dec 21)

 + Reading
   [Physics and Beyond](https://en.wikipedia.org/wiki/Physics_and_Beyond),